 Often hand in hand with gastrointestinal wellness is the relief of gastrointestinal pain, and tarragon was used to relieve both concerns traditionally.
 A 2013 in vitro trial used an animal model to see just how tarragon essential oil might work to relieve painful conditions.

 Pain relief was confirmed, validating yet another traditional use of an herb and its essential oil.
-(5) While the study wasn't in humans or their typical applications, the effects remain and can be utilized in whichever way is most convenient for you until we know more from direct research.
+(5) While the study wasn’t in humans or their typical applications, the effects remain and tarragon essential oil can reasonably be applied following safety guidelines to enhance blends intended to relieve discomfort.

 Indications: Massage oil blends, topical stomachache blends.

 The major compounds anethole and estragole found in digestive herbs like tarragon, anise, and fennel might have some controversy surrounding them, but they also carry benefits.
 One group of researchers evaluated the effects of anethole and estragole on swollen paws of mice.
 Not only did the treatment relieve the swelling, but there weren’t any signs of toxicity.
 (6)

 This doesn’t tell us to throw caution to the wind, but it does demonstrate a couple of important things about tarragon and the other digestive herbs and essential oils.
 First, pain relief and gastrointestinal benefits are likely tied to anti-inflammatory actions.
 And second, toxicity in many cases depends on use.
 Be smart with your oils and stay safe.

 Indications: Massage oil and other topical blends, especially for swelling, sore muscles, and inflammatory illness.

 Estragole’s Controversial Twist